cunger/escape-velocity/content/docs/nuctec/nuclear-reactions.md

 # Q-value

-The _Q-value_ of a nuclear reaction is a measure of energy transfer: the amount of mass that is turned into energy, i.e. the difference between the sum of the masses of the initial reactants and the sum of the masses of the final products.
+The _Q-value_ of a nuclear reaction is a measure of energy transfer: the amount of mass that is turned into energy.
+Mathematically, it's the difference between the sum of the masses of the initial reactants and the sum of the masses of the final products.

 Given conservation of mass and energy (and the equivalence of mass and energy), for a reaction